alaa257/hello_welt/README.md

-- This is our first python programm which ask you about your name and print "Hallo, your name!
+- This is our first python programm which ask you about your name and print "Hallo, your name!"
 - Our next step is to implement our Email generator in python
 - Then we can implement the Email classifier.